mikemackintosh/mikemackintosh.github.io/_posts/2014-05-19-barnyard2-mysql-alert-view-for-snort.md

 ---
 ### Introduction

 I've been working on a Snort project recently and started logging alerts to a MySQL database.
 The Barnyard2 MySQL schema is great and effective, but since I don't have time in my sprints to rewrite the tool in a way that would work best for me, I just tossed together a quick view.
-This way, a simple Sinatra ruby app can use active record to pull the data is a simple query rather than a million joins in your app's source code:
+This way, a simple Sinatra app can use active record to pull the data is a simple query rather than a million joins in your app's source code.

 ## The SQL

-Because I only wanted 1 query for both TCP and UDP/Other, I left join both of the tables and if it's TCP I will output the data, else null.
+Because I only wanted 1 query for both TCP and UDP/Other, I `left join` both of the tables and if the packet protocol is TCP, I will output the data, else null.
 Some of the columns may not be the best named, as that's the downside to rapid development.

     select
         e.sid,